 On fly, you may want to leave your sanity at the dock and bring a six pack though The Everest of fly fishing is not as impossible as you may think.
 Keep your morale up, nerves in check, and practice, practice, practice.
 When one of these things slinks into range you'll be glad you did.
 The first cast and the second correcting cast being your most important.
 Done right, a heart pounding inspection of the offering is sure to come.
 You're in God's hands after that.

 For many, the only reason to grab a fly rod.
 Giants can be found year round here.
 The winter shrimp run mayhem produce many a nocturnal bridge hero and is the easiest way to bring a fish to hand.

 Spring brings us the migratory swimmers passing through on their way to the keys where there are more tarpon guides than fish.
-All in all, Biscayne Bay Tarpon can be found in all manner of different scenarios and sizes.
+All in all, Biscayne Bay Tarpon can be found in all manner of different scenarios and sizes depending on the time of year.
 Pack your lunch if you hook a fatty and pray your leader survives.

 The Bonefish, my first love.
 We get em all sizes here, all year round.
 Tailing, mudding, waking, rumbling, flashing, and at times just being straight up d*cks.
 Hook one and you'll understand what the big deal is about.
 Unfortunately, even though the Bahamas are right across the street we don't have the numbers they do.
-Maybe one day the glory days will return and nature will adapt yet again.
-Even so, the Bay is still giving up its fair share of bones for the persistent.
+The 2010 freeze did a number on them too.
+Maybe one day the glory days will return and nature will adapt yet again though this seems to be already be happening.
+Bonefishing has been getting better with every year that passes.